plutonXdev/plutonxdev/README.md

-# As an Aspiring Full-Stack Developer, tech enthusiast, and lifelong learner, I dive into multiple technologies.
+# Aspiring Full-Stack Developer
+- tech enthusiast, and lifelong learner, I dive into multiple technologies.
 Whether it's DevOps, genAI, or any other cutting-edge field, I'm actively involved and passionate about exploring all of them.
 My goal is to become a generalist engineer who can engineer things and build the stuff he dreams of, guided by the motto "let my curiosity guide my way"

 - Learning how to code.